sjentsch/lsjDocs/Ch07/Ch07_Probability_1.rst

 *P*\ (heads) = *0.5*

 which you can read as “the probability of heads is 0.5”.
-As we’ll see later, in the same way that percentages are numbers that range from 0\% to 100\%, probabilities are just numbers that range from 0 to 1.
-When using this probability model to answer the first question I don’t actually know exactly what’s going to happen.
-Maybe I’ll get 10 heads, like the question says.
-But maybe I’ll get three heads.
-That’s the key thing.
+As we will see later, in the same way that percentages are numbers that range from 0\% to 100\%, probabilities are just numbers that range from 0 to 1.
+When using this probability model to answer the first question I do not actually know exactly what is going to happen.
+Maybe I will get 10 heads, like the question says.
+But maybe I will get three heads.
+That is the key thing.
 In probability theory the *model* is known but the *data* are not.

-So that’s probability.
+So that is probability.
 What about statistics?
 Statistical questions work the other way around.
 In statistics we do not know the truth about the world.
 All we have is the data and it is from the data that we want to *learn* the truth about the world.
 Statistical questions tend to look